adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

-Main function along with code to throttle the frame rate.
+We'll start our application with a main function and code to throttle the frame rate.
+It should compile and run with a blank window open.

+Check the aforementioned post for the implementation of the Stopwatch class.

 ```cpp
 #include "stopwatch.hpp"